0

 • 2

 If it were me, I’d get a new coffee maker that is designed to be direct-plumbed and bring the pipe over for that.
 Otherwise, you should look at “pot fillers” which are water faucets designed for installation over stoves.
 You could also look at wall-mount faucets that you might see in a bathroom.
-Nov 15, 2021 at 16:48
+Commented Nov 15, 2021 at 16:48

 • Other thing to search for are 'water dispenser spigot' (which gets a lot of small things that could be horizontally mounted) and 'flexible pot filler' which gets pot fillers that are a bit of flex hose instead of being articulated out from the wall or counter.
 There's probably something on one of those that you could make work.
-Nov 15, 2021 at 17:00
+Commented Nov 15, 2021 at 17:00

 1